 The Oxford Brookes University Research and Analysis Project (RAP) is the final component of the Oxford Brookes University BSc (Hons) in Applied Accounting degree.
-To reach this stage of the BSc degree you have already successfully completed at least nine demanding ACCA professional exams.

 You have already demonstrated your undergraduate level abilities by passing the ACCA exams; the RAP provides you with the opportunity to demonstrate the remaining graduate level attributes necessary for the award of the BSc degree.
 Please read the RAP learning outcomes and assessment criteria carefully before you start your RAP work.
 This will help you understand what is expected of an ACCA student who wishes to submit a RAP to Oxford Brookes University.